-2.5 Does your jurisdiction permit "establishment only" VAT grouping, such as that applied by Sweden in the Skandia case?
+2.5 Does your jurisdiction permit VAT grouping and, if so, is it "establishment only" VAT grouping, such as that applied by Sweden in the Skandia case?

-There is no VAT grouping available in Albania, and "establishment only" is not permitted.
+There is no VAT grouping available in Albania.

 2.6 Are there any other transaction taxes payable by companies?